By Kimaya Singh

 Three Part Breath (Dirgha Pranayama)

-If you need to change the number of seconds you are inhaling, retaining or exhaling your breath, which is fine.
-Just make sure you maintain the same ratio.
-It is optimal to exhale for double the amount of time you inhaled in order to calm down your nervous system.
-Repeat four to eight times.
-When you have completed the exercise, sit quietly for a few minutes and feel the calmness entering your body and mind.
+If you need to change the number of seconds you are inhaling, retaining, or exhaling your breath, which is fine.
+Firstly, make sure you maintain the same ratio.
+Secondly, it is optimal to exhale for double the amount of time you inhaled in order to calm down your nervous system.
+Thirdly, repeat four to eight times.
+Finally, when you have completed the exercise, sit quietly for a few minutes and feel the calmness entering your body and mind.

-The positive effects of Yoga on immunity cannot be discussed without mentioning meditation.
-Runaway stress does not help a medical recovery.
-Training one’s mind to be positive and optimistic has always played a role in healing and improving one’s recovery.
-Within doctor’s offices and hospitals it is obvious that patients who have a positive attitude, increase the odds of a successful recovery.
+Granted, the positive effects of Yoga on immunity cannot be discussed without mentioning meditation.
+Of course, runaway stress does not help a medical recovery.
+Naturally, training one’s mind to be positive and optimistic is a healing strategy.
+To be sure, the mind has always played a role in healing and improving one’s recovery.
+To clarify, within doctor’s offices and hospitals, it is obvious that patients who have a positive attitude, increase the odds of a successful recovery.

 © Copyright – Aura Wellness Center – Publications Division